aengl/cocoon-demo/README.md

 ### Examples

 While there's no step-by-step tutorial for Cocoon, the examples are generally filled with documentation that try and explain various concepts and are all aimed at beginners.
 They can technically be studied in any order, but some of the basisc are only explained in the simpler examples, to avoid repetition.
-The recommended order is:
+Our recommended order is:

 1. [simple-api](/examples/simple-api)